-Although guinea pigs prefer darker environment for sleep, the place where they sleep should also not be too cold or too hot.
-As with humans, guinea pigs love a temperature between 18 and 22 degrees Celsius.
-As they originate from South America, guinea pigs still prefer the summer over winter and as such, guinea pigs rarely sleep in the cold environment.
+Although guinea pigs prefer a darker environment for sleep, the place where they sleep should also not be too cold or too hot.
+Just like humans, guinea pigs love a temperature between 18 and 22 degrees Celsius.
+As they originate from South America, guinea pigs still prefer the summer over winter, and as such, they rarely sleep in the cold environment.
 If the temperature is under 15 degrees Celsius, a guinea pig can freeze and even die.
 On the contrary, a temperature higher than 30 degrees Celsius can lead a guinea pig to dehydration if there’s not enough water.

 Basic Requirements for a Guinea Pig Living Space

-Check your doors, windows or any openings and close them if you can.
-This will ensure that both you and your guinea pig don’t suffer from conditions that we mentioned before.
+Check your doors, windows, or any openings and close them if you can.
+This will ensure that both you and your guinea pig don’t suffer from the conditions that we mentioned before.

 Natural Light During the Day

 During the day, your guinea pig needs a lot of natural light (sunlight).
-As with humans, a synthesis of vitamin D is increased when exposed to the sun.
-This will ensure that your guinea pig gets its required dose of vitamin D, which is important for heart and muscles.
+As with humans, vitamin D synthesis is increased when exposed to the sun.
+This will ensure that your guinea pig gets its required dose of vitamin D, which is important for the heart and muscles.
 Speaking of vitamins, you can always supplement your guinea pigs with an additional dose of vitamin C and D but be sure not to overdo it.

 A dark and humid-free space can be your bedroom or the attic.
 Simply put, this needs to be a place where you don’t use hot water or take showers.
-Even the basement is a good space if you don’t live above underground water, which can further exacerbate the problem.
+Even the basement is a good space if you don’t live above underground water, further exacerbating the problem.

-Guinea pigs live in places where they don’t suffer from temperature extremes, being it hot or cold temperatures.
+Guinea pigs live in places where they don’t suffer from extreme temperatures, whether hot or cold.
 The room you keep your guinea pigs in should fulfill this condition to keep your guinea pig healthy and reduce the threat of illness.
 If your room is hot during the day and freezing cold during the night, that room shouldn’t be used for housing your guinea pigs.
 All in all, a temperature between 18 and 22 degrees Celsius is a sweet spot, just like it is for humans.

-Being small animals, guinea pigs do require some special attention when it comes to a place for sleep and living.
-On the other hand, these conditions are quite easy to fulfill and providing your guinea pig with a quality cage and living space isn’t all that expensive and time-consuming.
+Being small animals, guinea pigs do require some special attention to a place for sleep and living.
+On the other hand, these conditions are quite easy to fulfill, and providing your guinea pig with a quality cage and living space isn’t that expensive and time-consuming.
 Be sure to have a place with low humidity, constant temperature, no draft, and lots of natural light for your guinea pig.

-Guinea pigs might be rodents, but they aren’t that durable when it comes to temperature extremes and bad living conditions.
+Guinea pigs might be rodents, but they aren’t that durable regarding extreme temperatures and bad living conditions.